samwance/game_store/README.md

 ## Features

-- Browse games by genre, title, or query
+- Browse games by genre, title
 - Add games to cart and wishlist
-- Manage cart and wishlist items
-- Responsive design for mobile and desktop devices

 ## Technologies Used